jdmar3/inls718/assignments.md

 Pungitore, SLIS, Indiana University, with modifications by Professors Wildemuth, Barreau, Gibson and other SILS instructors.

 As information professionals, we are concerned with designing systems and services that help our clients.
-For this assignment, you are the client and you will keep a short diary over a period of hours or days that covers an information-seeking experience with an identifiable beginning and end.
+For this assignment, you are the observer and you will collect observations over a short period of time that covers an information-seeking experience with an identifiable beginning and end.
+You will work with a partner, who will be the subject of your observation.
 It does not have to be a unique event and it may or may not have been resolved.
-You will write up what you thought, felt, and did, and how you understand the experience based upon our readings and discussions in class.
+You will write up what you observed, and how you understand the experience based upon our readings and discussions in class.

 The objective of this assignment is to observe in detail and reflect upon a concrete example of information-seeking and to analyse the information-seeking process through the application of foundational theories of information and library science.

 ### Deliverables